NLO QCD Renormalization Group Evolution for Non-Leptonic $\Delta F=2$ Transitions in the SMEFT: Basic Formulae for NLO QCD RG Evolution

 In summary starting with the known RG NLO evolution in the BSM basis one can not only find the corresponding NLO evolution in WET in the JMS basis but also the NLO evolution in the SMEFT.
-To this end the matrices $\hat M_\text{JMS}$ and $\hat K$ including one-loop contributions have to be calculated.